miroadamy-practice/s-udemy-aws-ts-cdk/space-finder-frontend/AWS_and_Typescript_Masterclass_-_Frontend.md

 Workaround 1 - create client when called

 This works - uploads file, makes it public (does not add Space, not yet implemented)

+---

+Use request url, issue POST to '/spaces' with iCreateSpaces content => stores in DynamoDB

+Does not display (yet)

 ## 11 Deployment

 ## 12 Advanced use cases